My Emirates Business Class 777-300er Review

 The Emirates 777 Business Class chauffeur is a fabulous way to kick off any flight and really does have a cost benefit.
 I’d have likely spent £50 in taxis either side of the flight.
 There’s an argument to say this would be more if I was prepared to pay for a premium car (which I’m not).

 The quality of service is generally outstanding; I think I was just unlucky with this particular flight.
 The Emirates Business Class lounge in Dubai is meant to be great, I’m hoping to review this shortly, and for a third-party lounge the La Valette Club Lounge hit the spot.

 When booking I’d also recommend that you have a look at the Emirates Business Class seating plan using Seat Guru and possibly avoid the front row due to the height of the screen and problems with glare on a day flight!

-So is the Emirate Business Class price really worth it?
 We’ve seen how you can significantly reduce the Emirates Business Class cost using air miles and this is definitely something I’d recommend for most people.
 By signing up to the (free for the first year) American Express Gold Card (reviewed here) you can earn a sign-up bonus of 20,000 points (22,000 if you use this link).
 If you’re able to spend a further £8,000 on the card you’d earn 8,000 points.
 This significantly reduced the cost of a one-way ticket from £750 to £150!
 Worth bearing in mind if you’re considering flying Emirates Business class 777-300er.

 As always, we hope you’ve enjoyed this Emirates Business Class review 777-300er.
 Please do share our post with anyone who you think may find it interesting!